BUREAU OF PUBLIC SECRETS

 24

 The totality is objective reality, in the movement of which subjectivity can participate only in the form of realization.
 Anything separate from the realization of everyday life rejoins the spectacle — a hibernation in which survival is frozen and served out in slices.
 There can be no authentic realization except in objective reality, in the totality.
 Anything else is a farce.
 The objective realization that functions within the mechanism of the spectacle is nothing but the success of power-manipulated objects (the “objective realization in subjectivity” of famous artists, stars, personalities of Who’s Who).
-On the level of the organization of appearances, every success — and even every failure — is inflated until it becomes a stereotype, and is broadcast as though it were the only possible success or failure.
+On the level of the organization of appearances, every success — and even every failure — is inflated until it becomes a stereotype, which is then broadcast as though it were the only possible success or failure.
 So far power has been the only judge, though its judgment has been subjected to various pressures.
 Its criteria are the only valid ones for those who accept the spectacle and are satisfied to play a role in it.
 But there are no more artists on that stage, there are only extras.

 25